christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 <a name="delivery_standard"/>

 #### Delivery Standard
- - *Structure:* Manifest of documents aligned with standard in formal letter to the customer.
+ - *Structure:* Manifest of documents aligned with standard formal letters to the customer.
  - *Format:* Company letter head release.
  - *Methods of work implementation:* Gathered by each lead for each component of the effort, formalized by PM and delivered by PM.
  - *Project Artifact Location:* Project Management document repository.